tli123/APCSFinalProject/README.md

 1/3/2015: Added a quit option to every choice.
 Every monster will now have different stats.
 Each monster now drops it's own item.
 Players can pick their own name, with a comfirmation.
 Case no longer matters for options.
 Implemented the Save and Load system, though progress is not saved.
 Rong Yu

-1/4/2015: Added the basics of shop, need to ad special effects of each weapon
+1/4/2015: Added the basics of shop, need to ad special effects of each weapon Tommy Li

 Still need to work on: Levels (What happens in each level), more variety of monsters, shop